 Arun joined Watsi on September 13th, 2014.
 Five years ago, Arun became the 911th member to automatically support a new Watsi patient every month.
-Since then, 4,888 more people have become monthly donors!
-Arun's most recent donation traveled 8,300 miles to support Tin, a 20-year-old man from Burma, to fund cardiac surgery.
+Since then, 5,097 more people have become monthly donors!
+Arun's most recent donation traveled 8,500 miles to support Gian, a six-year-old from Kenya, to fund hypospadius surgery.

 Arun has funded healthcare for 71 patients in 10 countries.